 It’s always better to have your vehicle out of the way of traffic flow if it is somehow disabled, or has lost some aspect of operational capability.
 In such cases, make sure that your car is well off the actual road surface so that there’s no possibility of being impacted by any vehicle still in the traffic flow.

-Hopefully, the information above has clarified how you should react to seeing a sign for Soft Shoulders, and what the constraints are for driving on any roadside berms.
+Hopefully, the information above has clarified how you should react to seeing a soft shoulder road sign, and what the constraints are for driving on any roadside berms.
 If you or your organization has need of any traffic control signage, the one place in the U.S., which you should look at first is Worksafe Traffic Control Industries, Inc.

 Founded in 1993, the company has had more than 25 years to develop the very best traffic control signage and accessories, which it makes available to all agencies, government bodies, and individuals, to help maintain safety standards in your community.